 The best way to parent with intention is to be mindful of your intentions and then create parent-child interactions that help teach and reinforce those positive values.
 If you wish to parent with the intention of teaching the value of patience.
 You will want to be able to talk to you child openly about patience and why it is important.
 You will also want to be able to encourage patience in real life situations by demonstrating it yourself and by praising them realizing when they need to have more patience.
 My grandmother always told me “patience is a virtue” whenever I needed a gentle reminder.

 I am so happy to have Maria Dismondy share with us today because she is all about intentionality and making each day count.
 This is what fueled her critically acclaimed children’s book writing career.
 Maria has penned ten books that feature stories with topics ranging from anti-bullying to overcoming adversity.
-Now, she has written a book for adults called Sunny Side Upbringing (affiliate link below) which will come out in March.
+Now, she has written a book for adults called Sunny Side Upbringing (affiliate Amazon link) which will come out in March.
 It is a simple parenting toolkit designed to make your life easier and more fulfilled by keeping your family values at the forefront of daily life.
 If you are new to value based parenting, she will help coach you through it and make it fun.

 Dismondy’s book, Sunny Side Upbringing, is a month-by-month parenting guide that’s loaded with enriching content that fosters creative parent-child interactions rooted in the values that matter most to you, like empathy, friendship, and honesty.
 I love the way this book combines research, advice, practical tips and activities for families.
 This resource provides routines and traditions to do at home that will make it easy to instill positive values in your children.
 Today she has agreed to share with us an excerpt from Chapter One on Goal Setting which helps you decide what values you want at the forefront of your actions and reactions as a parent.